memirhan/GraphRecon/README.md

 It scans common and misconfigured API paths to identify exposed GraphQL endpoints.

 Designed for:
-- Bug bounty hunters
+- Security researchers
 - Pentesters
-- Security researchers
+- Bug hunters

 ---